cpage-pivotal/agent-credential-broker/README.md

 | `DATABASE_USERNAME` | Database username (default: `broker`) |
 | `DATABASE_PASSWORD` | Database password (default: `broker`) |

-When deploying to Cloud Foundry with a bound PostgreSQL service, `DATABASE_URL`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD` are typically injected automatically via `VCAP_SERVICES` bindings or Spring Cloud Connectors — verify with your platform team.
+When bound to a PostgreSQL service, `DATABASE_URL`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD` are typically injected automatically — verify with your platform team.

-Additional environment variables depend on which target systems are configured in `application.yml`.
-Each target system that uses OAuth references its client credentials via `${...}` placeholders.
-Target systems that share the SSO service binding (like Cloud Foundry) can read credentials from `VCAP_SERVICES` directly, requiring no environment variables.
+Additional variables depend on which target systems are configured.
+Each OAuth target system references its client credentials via `${...}` placeholders in `application.yml`.
+Systems using the SSO service binding read credentials from `VCAP_SERVICES` directly and require no additional variables.

 ### vars.yaml

-Create a `vars.yaml` file (git-ignored) with the signing secret, database credentials (if not injected by the platform), and any target-system credentials not sourced from service bindings:

 ```yaml
 BROKER_SIGNING_SECRET: <random-base64-string>